janmoelter/sgc-assembly-detection/README.md

 ## Overview

 This code implements the Similarity-Graph-Clustering (SGC) approach to detect neural assemblies in calcium imaging data in Python as opposed to MATLAB and by that make it available to a wider audience.
-Importantly, this implementation makes use of the original code by [Mark E. Newman](http://www-personal.umich.edu/~mejn/) to perform the statistical inference of the number of communities present in given graph written in C in the form of a compiled Python extension, which has the decisive advantage that the runtime is significantly reduced.
+Importantly, this implementation makes use of the original code by [Mark E. J. Newman](http://www-personal.umich.edu/~mejn/) to perform the statistical inference of the number of communities present in given graph written in C in the form of a compiled Python extension, which has the decisive advantage that the runtime is significantly reduced.

 ## Code